Rob McCarter, MS, LCMHCS, NCC, School Psychologist Level II

 In addition Rob supervises Licensed Professional Counseling Associates who are seeking to qualify to practice as a Licensed Professional Counselor.

-Cathy Ward, MA, LPC
+Cathy Ward, MA, LCMHC

 Sara moved to North Carolina with her family in 2017 and was quickly scooped up by South Point Counseling due to her impressive credentials.
 Prior to coming to SPC she worked with the South Carolina Department of Mental Health since 2002 initially as a Licensed Professional Counselor only to be promoted soon after to the director of the Cherokee Mental Health Center.

-Chandler Sigmon, BS
+Chandler Sigmon, LCMHCA, NCC

 Shandrai Silva, M.Ed., LPC